rguides

-The intersection of R and DevOps has matured significantly.
-What once required fragile shell scripts now has elegant solutions.
+R DevOps has matured significantly since the days of fragile shell scripts and ad-hoc deployment.
+Modern R projects now ship with containerized environments, automated CI/CD pipelines, and locked dependency graphs that reconstruct identically on any machine.
 This guide covers the modern DevOps toolkit for R developers in 2026.

 Data science workflows often suffer from the “it works on my machine” problem.
 R projects depend on specific package versions, system libraries, and R itself.
 DevOps practices solve this through containerization, automated testing, and reproducible environments.